 Packages will also only show what was scanned into the package, which are the component Products.

 Merchants and BOMs

-By default Merchants cannot create BOMs because of there complexity.
-If it is desired to give a Merchant permission the settings can be found in System > Configuration.
+By default Merchants cannot create BOMs.
+If it is desired to give a Merchant permission, the settings can be found in System > Configuration.
 Select the Merchant's Scope then in the Clients > Catalog tab is the Bill of Material sections that allows the Merchants to create BOMs.